figus-cli/figus/packages/docs/guide/index.md

 - Run `npx @figus/cli init`, and follow the interactive configuration.

+Learn more about how to get Figma information [Figma how to](./figma.md)

-See the list of config options in the [Config Reference](../config/)
+See the list of config options in the [Config Reference](../config/app-configs.md)

 ## Command Line Interface